tgdnt/passwordstore2bitwarden-csv/readme.md

 A bash script that takes a directory of passwordstore passwords as an argument, then outputs the passwords in a csv format supported by bitwarden.

+I made this in order to migrate from passwordstore to bitwarden.
+I did so as a reaction to "android password store" being archived (see https://github.com/android-password-store/Android-Password-Store/discussions/3260)

 # Features

 - Short, Simple, well documented script, easily modifiable for your use case.